BECOME A MEMBER

 After making it known that you wish to become a prospect and the Chapter has agreed to accept you as a “Prospect”, you will be asked to start the process to be awarded a number of the “Warrior of Faith” patches and start the process of becoming a vested “Warrior of Faith” member.

-1. Your Chapter representative will direct you to submit your “Member Application” form, which includes our ministry guidebook.
+1. Your Chapter representative will direct you to submit your “Member Application” form, which includes you reading our ministry guidebook.

 2. The application form in itself is another way to weed out people that really want to walk out their faith as a “ WARRIOR” or just wear a patch.

 a.
 On the “Application Form” you will be asked some basic questions about your faith and general information so we can contact you if needed, and to allow the ministry to do a basic background check (the only reason we do this is that we feel as a ministry we have an obligation and responsibility to keep everyone safe.
 A criminal record in itself does not keep someone from becoming a “Warrior of Faith’ member, we are about grace and love but as well know we live in very evil times.

 b.
 Once your application is approved, you will be asked if you have made a patch donation on-line.
 In return for your donation you will be awarded a front set of patches that you can wear on your vest.
 In some cases you may be awarded all of the patches once your application is approved.

 c.
 For potential motorcycle members only - your conduct and walk are evaluated by the Chapter, and at that time, the Chapter at its discretion, may award you the remaining patches for the back of your vest.

 As I am sure you are aware it takes money to continue to build this ministry & help spread the word of Christ in many parts of the city, country or world.
 It takes money to help people in need and it takes money to be part of outreach programs in places outside our back yard.

 It is not mandatory, but each member is asked to make an annual donation of no set amount, we simply ask your heart to guide you.